diagrid-labs/dapr-building-block-apis/README.md

 ## Running the demos with DemoTime

-Click the play button in the DEMO TIME panel in the explorer to start the slide show.
+Click the play button in the DEMO TIME panel in the explorer to start the slides and demos.

 Progress through the slides and demos by clicking the DEMO TIME icon in the status bar or the next step in the DEMO TIME panel in the explorer.